Nova (Richard Rider)

 Nova (Richard Rider) is a character appearing in American comic books published by Marvel Comics.
 The character appeared historically as the star of his own series, and at other times, as a supporting character in team books such as The New Warriors.
 He is a member of the intergalactic police force known as the Nova Corps.
-His helmet grants him access to the Nova Force and superhuman abilities including enhanced strength, flight and resistance to injury.
+He has access to the Nova Force and superhuman abilities including enhanced strength, flight and resistance to injury.

 Publication history

 The character was created in 1966 by writer Marv Wolfman in issue #3 of his fanzine Super Adventures.
 Then known as the Star, he was an alien doctor named Denteen who found a spaceship containing pills which gave him a different superhuman power every five minutes.
 In issue #6, Wolfman and writer Len Wein reimagined the character, now a prisoner named Kraken Roo who turns out to become the superhero Black Nova.
 Years later, Wolfman (working for Marvel Comics) and artist John Romita Sr. tweaked the design of the character's uniform and created a new origin story.

 Nova debuted in The Man Called Nova #1 (Sept.
 1976), written by Wolfman and drawn by John Buscema.
 Wolfman intended the teenage character to be an homage to Stan Lee and Steve Ditko's Spider-Man, down to his humble working-class roots and alliterative alter-ego.
 The original series lasted 25 issues from September 1976 to May 1979.
 Dangling plot lines were resolved in issues #206-214 of Fantastic Four (also by Wolfman) and issue #24 of Rom: Spaceknight.
 The character then disappeared into obscurity until returning as a member of the original New Warriors team debuting in The Mighty Thor #411 (December 1989), and continuing through The New Warriors #1-75 and Annuals #1-4 (July 1990—September 1996).

 Following two subsequent Nova titles, Nova (vol. 2) #1-18 (Jan.
 1994-June 1995) and Nova the Human Rocket (vol. 3) #1-7 (May.-Nov.
 1999), Nova would return in The New Warriors (vol. 2) #0-10 (Oct.
 1999—July 2000) and New Warriors (vol. 3) #1-6 (July 2005-Dec.
 2005).
 After a four-issue miniseries titled Annihilation: Nova and a leading role in Annihilation #1-6, Nova (vol. 4) ran for 36 issues (April 2007-April 2010).
 This series tied into Annihilation: Conquest, Secret Invasion, and War of Kings.
 After the cancellation of Nova (vol. 4), some remaining plot threads were addressed in The Thanos Imperative, a six-issue miniseries with two bookend one-shots (May 2010-Feb.
 2011).

 Nova appeared as a member of the Secret Avengers during the first four issues of that team's eponymous series (May - Aug.
 2010).

 Nova appears in a Guardians of the Galaxy storyline running from August to October 2014, an Original Sin tie-in featuring a flashback to events immediately following The Thanos Imperative.